vishnu350/st/README.md

 Notes on AppImage install flow:
 - [AM/Appman](https://github.com/ivan-hc/AM) supports auto-updates with checksum integrity verification.
 - AppImages will be larger in size, but there will be virtually zero difference in performance.
-- Prior to removing st+ from your system, remember to run the cleanup script via `$APPDIR/st-install clean`.
+- Prior to removing st+ from your system, remember to run the cleanup script: `$APPDIR/st-install clean`

 # Installation (Manual Build)